Abigail Doyle

 Abigail Gutmann Doyle is a professor of chemistry at the University of California, Los Angeles, where she holds the Saul Winstein Chair in Organic Chemistry.
 Her research focuses on the development of new chemical transformations in organic chemistry.

 Early life and education

 Doyle was born in Princeton, NJ in 1980 to Michael W. Doyle and Amy Gutmann, the eighth president of the University of Pennsylvania and later the United States Ambassador to Germany.
-Doyle studied chemistry as an undergraduate at Harvard University, graduating with A.B. and A.M. degrees summa cum laude in 2002.
+Doyle studied Chemistry and Chemical Biology as an undergraduate at Harvard University, graduating with A.B. and A.M. degrees summa cum laude in 2002.
+Here, she met her husband Jakub Jurek.
 In 2003, she went to Harvard University and joined the lab of Professor Eric Jacobsen.

-After beginning graduate studies in the lab of Justin DuBois at Stanford University, Doyle completed her Ph.D. under Prof. Eric N. Jacobsen, where she developed enantioselective alkylations with tributyltin enolates catalyzed by a Cr(salen)Cl catalyst.
+After beginning graduate studies in the lab of Justin DuBois at Stanford University as a pre-doctoral fellow, Doyle completed her Ph.D. under Prof. Eric N. Jacobsen at Harvard, where she developed enantioselective alkylations with tributyltin enolates catalyzed by a Cr(salen)Cl catalyst.
 She also worked on the development of an enantioselective addition of nucleophiles to oxocarbenium ions.
+Here, she was a recipient of a National Science Foundation fellowship.
+At the end of her studies at Harvard she received her AB and AM summa cum laude in chemistry and chemical biology.